open-navigation/opennav_visual_navigation/initial_tutorial_template.md

 `Error Code 6: API Usage Error (The engine plan file is not compatible with this version of TensorRT, expecting library version 10.7.0.23 got...`

  This error occurs when the packages on the Nova Carter host install are different from those installed on the Docker container, specifically the TensorRT and nvblox packages.
 More specifically, this often occurs because the Nova Carter JetPack install provides 10.3.x versions of TensorRT(tensorrt,nvinfer,etc.) and the development Docker containers use 10.7.x

-The NVidia tutorials mention nvblox as a post-processing tool for processing and visualizing recorded image data but it is invoked during navigation tasks including processing live image data being streamed off the cameras on the Nova Carter.

 See *Rebuilding TensorRT .engine files* for a step-by-step guide to fix this error.